GoosieGav/Ensemble-Learning/README.md

 * Optuna

 This repository contains the code and analysis conducted for this project, showcasing a practical application of ensemble learning for robust malware classification using memory-based features.
+This project and its research paper is currently in the procces of being published to a scientific journal.